 Fan style at the tournament was typical of the time: oversized and baggy, with strong logos on subtle white apparel, contrasted with vibrant patterns.
 Baggy white caps were seen on fans and managers alike, while popular tennis, basketball and running silhouettes from brands such as Nike, Diadora and adidas Originals were prominent in the stands.

 Japan/ S.Korea ’02:

 The 2002 edition was both the first World Cup to be held in Asia and across two nations.
 Shock results became a staple of the tournament, with favourites such as France, Portugal and Italy dumped out early doors.
-Roy Keane’s run-in with Big Mick McCarthy, David Beckham’s broken metatarsal and joint-host South Korea’s controversial march to the semi-finals all contributed to a classic month of international football in the Far-East.
-English dreams were once again destroyed by South American brilliance, as Brazilian genius Ronaldinho’s lob left a samurai looking David Seaman and his ponytail for dead.
+Roy Keane’s run-in with big Mick McCarthy, David Beckham’s broken metatarsal and joint-host South Korea’s controversial march to the semi-finals all contributed to a classic month of international football in the Far-East.
+English dreams were once again crushed by South American brilliance, as Brazilian genius Ronaldinho’s lob left a samurai looking David Seaman and his ponytail for dead.